 We will not discriminate against you for exercising any rights you have under the California Consumer Privacy Act.

 If you are a California resident and want to exercise any right under the California Consumer Privacy Act, you may do so by contacting us at firstname.lastname@example.org.
 Please be advised we will first need to verify your identity using the information you input into the web form before you can exercise any of your rights.
 This information may include name, contact information, and information related to your relationship with ClarionDoor, but the specific information requested may differ depending on the nature of your request, in order to protect your privacy and for your security.

 You may also exercise any right under the California Consumer Privacy Act through an authorized agent.
 We will need documentation verifying that your designated agent is authorized to act on your behalf.
 We may not be able to fulfill your request if we are unable to verify that the agent is, in fact, authorized to act on your behalf.

 Under California law, we are only required to respond to such request from the same individual no more than twice in a 12-month period.

 Changes to this Statement

 ClarionDoor welcomes your questions or comments regarding this Statement of Privacy.
-If you believe that ClarionDoor has not adhered to this Statement, please contact ClarionDoor at:
+If you believe that ClarionDoor has not adhered to this Statement or if you have encountered unusual behavior on this site, please contact ClarionDoor at: